 2. Emotional intelligence

-People with high emotional intelligence use empathy, self-awareness, and social awareness to manage how different people in a group interact, resolve conflicts easily, and ultimately create a positive, productive work environment.
+People with high emotional intelligence use empathy, self-awareness, and social awareness to manage how different people in a group interact, resolve conflicts quickly, and ultimately create a positive, productive work environment.

 This is a valued and important skill used by leaders as it can help to build confidence and trust in teams.